 Networking is a great way to generate new business, get hired for a new job, or find high-value employees.
 However, professionals often feel apprehensive about networking or ignore it entirely.
-To help prove the efficacy of networking and build your strategy, we’ve created a list of the top 50 best business networking statistics to point you in the right direction.
+To help prove the efficacy of networking and build your strategy, we’ve created a list of the top business networking statistics to point you in the right direction.

 In-person meetings have a close rate of 40% on average.
 (Source: Oxford Economics)

 41% of business professionals believe that networking at business events is the most effective way of finding new clients.
 (Source: Oxford Economics)

 44% say face-to-face networking it is a better environment for tough, timely decision-making, 40% say there is less opportunity for unnecessary distractions, 39% say it leads to higher-quality decision making, 38% say it's easier to focus, and 23% say there are fewer disruptions and delays.
 (Source: Forbes)

 49% of business professionals believe that in-person meetings allow for more complex and strategic thinking.
 (Source: Team Referral Network)

 75% of professionals like in-person conferences because they lead to more social interaction and bonding with both clients and coworkers.
 (Source: Team Referral Network)

 75% of customers either require or prefer in-person meetings, meaning that you can lose clients simply by not meeting them in person.
 (Source: Oxford Economics)

 79% of business professionals say that in-person meetings are the most important way to meet new clients and sell business.
 (Source: Harvard Business Review)

 85% of people prefer face-to-face networking because it builds more meaningful business relationships, 77% say you can better ability to read body language and facial expressions, 75% say it gives the ability to bond with co-workers/clients and more social interaction.
 (Source: Forbes)